Data Protection Notice

 OpenTalk GmbH collects and processes the personal data of applicants for the purpose of executing the application procedure.
 Processing may also be carried out electronically.
 This is particularly the case if an applicant submits corresponding application documents to us by electronic means, for example by email or via a web form on the website.
 If we conclude an employment contract with an applicant, the data transferred will be stored for the purposes of processing the employment relationship in compliance with the statutory provisions.
 If we do not conclude an employment contract with the applicant, the application documents will be automatically erased two months after notification of the rejection decision, provided that no other legitimate interests of the data processing controller stand in the way of erasure.

-We use the e-mail and postal addresses of our existing customers for self-promotion of our products and services.
+We use the e-mail and postal addresses and phone numbers of our prospective and existing customers for advice and for self-promotion of our products and services.
+For this we use subcontractors with whom we have concluded Data Processing Agreements.
 The legal basis for this is the legitimate interest according to Art.
 6, (1 f) DS-GVO.
 You can object to this processing at any time.
-To object, send an e-mail to firstname.lastname@example.org.
+In the case of telephone advertising, consent is obtained beforehand.
+To object, send an e-mail to email@example.com.

 - Article 6 (I) (a) GDPR is the legal basis for the processing operations at our company when we obtain consent for a certain processing purpose.
 If the processing of personal data is necessary for the performance of a contract to which the Data Subject is a contractual party, as is the case, for example, with processing operations necessary for the delivery of goods or the provision of other services or a consideration, the processing is based on Article 6 (I) (b) GDPR.
 The same applies to those processing operations that are necessary to carry out pre-contractual measures, for example in cases of enquiries about our products or services.
 If our company is subject to a legal obligation that requires the processing of personal data, for example to fulfil tax obligations, the processing is based on Article 6 (I) (c) GDPR.
 In rare cases, the processing of personal data may become necessary to protect the vital interests of the Data Subject or another natural person.
 This would be the case, for example, if a visitor were injured at our company, and his or her name, age, health insurance data or other vital information had to be passed on to a doctor, a hospital or other third parties.
 The processing would then be based on Article 6 (I) (d) GDPR.
 Ultimately, processing operations could be based on Article 6 (I) (f) GDPR.
 Processing operations that are not covered by any of the aforementioned legal bases are based on this legal basis if processing is necessary to protect a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the Data Subject do not outweigh our own.
 We are permitted to undertake such processing operations because they have been specifically mentioned by European legislation.
 In this respect, legislation adopts the position that a legitimate interest could be assumed if the Data Subject is a customer of the controller (Recital 47 (2) GDPR).